reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 66. [Stored XSS on BillingCountry parameter](https://hackerone.com/reports/182414) to New Relic - 4 upvotes, $0
 67. [SSL Padding Oracle On Downgraded Legacy Encryption (POODLE) Vulnerability](https://hackerone.com/reports/216271) to New Relic - 4 upvotes, $0
 68. [Hyperlink Injection on adding active users](https://hackerone.com/reports/176494) to New Relic - 4 upvotes, $0
-69. [Bypassing Protection Mechanism: Change of Account Name after Session Log out](https://hackerone.com/reports/789305) to New Relic - 4 upvotes, $0
+69. [Bypassing Protection Mechanism: Change of Account Name after Session Log out ](https://hackerone.com/reports/789305) to New Relic - 4 upvotes, $0
 70. [New Relic - Session Hijacking](https://hackerone.com/reports/137480) to New Relic - 3 upvotes, $0
 71. [https://rpm.newrelic.com/.htaccess file is world readable](https://hackerone.com/reports/123074) to New Relic - 3 upvotes, $0
 72. [Basic Authorization over HTTP](https://hackerone.com/reports/114870) to New Relic - 3 upvotes, $0
 73. [Login Open Redirect](https://hackerone.com/reports/131552) to New Relic - 3 upvotes, $0
-74. [Unsafe HTML in reset password email](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
+74. [Unsafe HTML in reset password email    and Account verification in email  is missing in Sign up](https://hackerone.com/reports/114807) to New Relic - 3 upvotes, $0
 75. [Password disclosure during signup process](https://hackerone.com/reports/127766) to New Relic - 3 upvotes, $0
-76. [HOST HEADER INJECTION in rpm.newrelic.com](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
+76. [HOST HEADER INJECTION in rpm.newrelic.com ](https://hackerone.com/reports/167809) to New Relic - 3 upvotes, $0
-77. [Open redirection](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
+77. [Open redirection ](https://hackerone.com/reports/132251) to New Relic - 3 upvotes, $0
 78. [Cookie Misconfiguration](https://hackerone.com/reports/163227) to New Relic - 3 upvotes, $0
 79. [Open redirection bypass .](https://hackerone.com/reports/144525) to New Relic - 3 upvotes, $0
 80. [[download.newrelic.com] Access to private directories](https://hackerone.com/reports/115922) to New Relic - 3 upvotes, $0
 81. [Html injection in monitor name textbox](https://hackerone.com/reports/146318) to New Relic - 3 upvotes, $0
 82. [A Signup page does not properly validate the authenticity token at the server side.](https://hackerone.com/reports/114799) to New Relic - 3 upvotes, $0
 83. [XSS in a newrelic.com site](https://hackerone.com/reports/152368) to New Relic - 3 upvotes, $0
-84. [Open Redirect](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
+84. [Open Redirect ](https://hackerone.com/reports/177485) to New Relic - 3 upvotes, $0
 85. [Sub domain issues.](https://hackerone.com/reports/183577) to New Relic - 3 upvotes, $0
 86. [CRLF Injection in email address](https://hackerone.com/reports/796013) to New Relic - 3 upvotes, $0
 87. [Old CAPTCHA offers no protection](https://hackerone.com/reports/127028) to New Relic - 2 upvotes, $0